 - 1. Eligibility Criteria: Dogs may enter Senior A any time after they have attained the Open title of RATO, and may compete in Senior A until they receive the Senior title, RATS. - 2.
 Course time allowed: Three minutes 30 seconds (3:30). - 3.
 Number of Qualifying Scores Required: Three, under one or more Judges. - 4.
-Start Box location: Anywhere on the course. - 5.
-Tube specifications: One empty tube, three litter tubes, four rat tubes.
+Number of Bales: 35-55. - 5.
+Start Box location: At or within close proximity of the entry gate. - 6.
+Tube specifications: Four litter tubes, four rat tubes.
 Tubes may be at any level.
 In some blinds, tube locations will be moderately challenging.
-Tubes must be at least 6" apart. - 6.
+Tubes must be at least 6" apart. - 7.
 Tunnel Requirements: The tunnel must have a minimum of one and a maximum of two 90° turns and is 12' to 18' in length as designed.
 The tunnel may have multiple portal openings, as long as a dog entering any opening will have completed the required number of turns and at least the minimum length of 12' prior to exiting any other portal.
 The tunnel must appear dark.
 The tunnel cannot contain "blind alleys," areas inside the tunnel which do not lead to an exit.
 The tunnel can contain jogs at the entry/exit only, jogs do not count as turns.
 The official tunnel may be either on the ground or elevated.
-There can be more than one Official Tunnel on the course. - 7.
-Bale height requirements: There must be at least one place on the course where at least two bales are grouped at the three-high level. - 8.
+There can be more than one Official Tunnel on the course. - 8.
+Bale height requirements: There must be at least one place on the course where at least two bales are grouped together at the three-high level.
+(See "Bale Height Requirements" on page 15 of the Judge Rulebook). - 9.
 Required elements within course time allowed: Execute a Climb.
 Complete an Official Tunnel.
-Correctly indicate four live Rat tubes.
+Correctly indicate four Rat tubes.
 These elements can be accomplished in any order.